Battle of the Hague (1940): Background

 The Germans planned, under the codename Fall Festung, to catch the Dutch off guard and then to isolate the head of the Dutch Army.
 Their intention was to fly over the Netherlands to lull the Dutch into thinking that the United Kingdom was their target.
 That was to be followed by approaching the country from the direction of the North Sea; attacking the airfields at Ypenburg, Ockenburg and Valkenburg to weaken potential Dutch defenses; and taking The Hague.
 It was expected that Queen Wilhelmina and Henri Winkelman, the commander-in-chief of the Dutch Army, might then agree to surrender.
 However, German plans were otherwise to cut off all roads leading to The Hague to quell any subsequent Dutch counter-attack.
-One of the Germand main goals was the capture of the Dutch Queen and government.
+One of the German main goals was the capture of the Dutch Queen and government.
 Captured plans, the so-called "Sponeck papers", contained details and a map for the German paratroopers that had landed at the Ockenburg airstrip.
 However, the troops were unable to penetrate the defence of The Hague and so the plan failed.